So you’re ready to buy your first home. But where do you start?

 3. Know Your Budget

 There are many costs associated with getting a mortgage besides the loan payment.
 There’s property taxes, mortgage insurance, homeowners insurance, HOA fees.
-You need to make sure you can all the costs.
+You need to make sure you have enough saved up for all the costs.

 Most mortgages include the property taxes, mortgage and homeowners insurance in escrow that is added to your monthly payment.